Stock market today: Japan's Nikkei tops 40,000, as investors await China political meeting

 HONG KONG (AP) — Asian stocks were mostly higher Monday ahead of China’s top annual political gathering, while Japan’s benchmark surpassed the 40,000 level for the first time.

 Shares in Japan have tracked gains in other markets driven by expectations for strong demand for technology associated with artificial intelligence.
-They’ve also been boosted by the Bank of Japan's easy credit policy, which is pumping money into the economy to help support growth, and by a weak Japanese yen, which has inflated profits of exporters.
+They have also been boosted by continued easy credit policies with the Bank of Japan pumping money into the economy to help support growth.

-This week the spotlight is mainly on China's National People’s Congress, the country's most important political event.
-It opens Tuesday, and investors are watching for updates on specific policies to help support the slowing economy, resolve troubles in the property market and stabilize financial markets.

 Hong Kong’s Hang Seng fell 0.2% to 16,558.00 and the Shanghai Composite index rose 0.2% to 3,033.63.

+All eyes will be on the National People’s Congress annual meeting in China that starts Tuesday, during which Beijing might announce steps to bolster an economy that is sagging under the weight of expanded government controls and the bursting of a real-estate bubble.

-Elsewhere in Asia, the Kospi in Seoul surged 1.2% to 2,672.94 after a private-sector survey showed the country’s manufacturing activity expanded at a slower pace in February compared to the month before, as overseas demand weakened.
+The Kospi in Seoul surged 1.2% to 2,672.94 after a private-sector survey showed manufacturing activity expanding at a slower pace in February compared to previous months as overseas demand weakened.

 Australia’s S&P/ASX 200 was down 0.1% at 7,598.00, and in Bangkok the SET edged 0.1% lower.

-On Friday, the S&P 500 rose 0.8%, to 5,137.08 a day after setting an all-time high.
-It has climbed in 16 of the last 18 weeks because of excitement about cooling inflation and a mostly resilient U.S. economy.
+On Wall Street on Friday, the S&P 500 rose 0.8% to 5,137.08 a day after setting an all-time high.
+It’s been on a tremendous run and has climbed in 16 of the last 18 weeks because of excitement about cooling inflation and a mostly resilient U.S. economy.

 Dell Technologies helped drive the stock market after jumping 31.6%.
 It reported stronger profit and revenue for the latest quarter than analysts expected, highlighting demand for its AI-optimized servers.

-The mood was much darker in the banking industry, where New York Community Bancorp tumbled 25.9%.
+The mood was much more dour in the banking industry, where New York Community Bancorp tumbled 25.9%.
 It warned investors last week that it found weakness in how it internally reviews loans, caused by ineffective oversight, risk assessment and monitoring activities.

-Much attention has been on smaller regional banks after last year’s crisis in the industry led to the collapses of several lenders.
+Much attention has been on smaller regional banks after last year’s crisis in the industry led to the collapses of several.
+One of them, Signature Bank, was swallowed up by NYCB, which has caused the resulting bank to face stricter oversight amid struggles for loans tied to real estate.

-They’re under pressure in part because the Federal Reserve has hiked its main interest rate to the highest level since 2001, which can squeeze the financial system.
+They are under pressure in part because the Federal Reserve has hiked its main interest rate to the highest level since 2001.
+High interest rates can squeeze the financial system.
 The hope has been that the Fed will cut interest rates several times this year to offer some relief for banks and the broader economy.

 In the bond market, the yield on the 10-year Treasury fell to 4.20% from 4.25% late Thursday.